PLeeLab/H_bonds_ramp/README.md

-# Position-dependent codon usage bias creates a ramp of hydrogen bonds in prokaryotic ORFeomes
+# Codon usage bias creates a ramp of hydrogen bonding at the 5ʹ-end in prokaryotic ORFeomes

 _Juan C. Villada_<br />
 _Maria F. Duran_<br />